Cruise raid case: WhatsApp chats not enough to prove accused supplied drugs, says Mumbai court

 The special NDPS court granted bail to nine people on October 30.

-A court in Mumbai has said that the Narcotics Control Bureau claimed that Aachit Kumar, arrested in the Aryan Khan drug case, supplied drugs but it could not produce enough evidence to support their statement, reported The Indian Express on Monday.
+A court in Mumbai has said that the Narcotics Control Bureau claimed that Aachit Kumar, arrested in the Aryan Khan drug case, supplied drugs, but that the agency could not produce enough evidence to support its, reported The Indian Express on Monday.
 The court granted bail to Kumar and eight other accused persons in the case.

 “Except WhatsApp chats with accused no. 1 [Aryan Khan], there is no other evidence to show that the applicant was indulging in such activity,” Special Judge VV Patil of the Narcotic Drugs and Psychotropic Substances Act court observed.
 “Merely on the basis of WhatsApp chats, it cannot be gathered that applicant used to supply contraband to accused nos.
 1 & 2 [Arbaaz Merchant].”

-In its order published on Sunday, the court noted that actor Shah Rukh Khan’s son Aryan Khan, with whom Kumar’s WhatsApp chats were provided as evidence, was granted bail by Bombay High Court.
+In its order published on Sunday, the court noted that actor Shah Rukh Khan’s son Aryan Khan, with whom Kumar’s WhatsApp chats were provided as evidence, was granted bail by the Bombay High Court.

-Khan had walked out of jail two days on October 30, two days after getting bail.
+Khan was released from jail on October 30, two days after getting bail.

 The actor’s son and and many others were detained by the Narcotics Control Bureau after a raid on a cruise ship off the coast of Mumbai on October 2.
 During the raid, the agency had claimed to have seized 13 grams of cocaine, 5 grams of mephedrone, 21 grams of charas, 22 pills of MDMA (ecstasy) and Rs 1.3 lakh from the ship.